hicksey-makes/png_to_html/README.md

 # Steps Involved
 * Section the png image into css and svg created portions.
 * Use adobe illustrator to create an SVG of said portion (the brand icon).
+* Find like fonts to match the png image.
 * Write html, and use css grid for positioning and styling of other elements.
 * Position the SVG underneath the html/css code.